kenamick/artillerye/README.md

 # Build

+## Debug

+Run `npm install` in the main directory to install all dependencies.

+Run `npm install` in the `client` subfolder to install all dependencies.

 Run `grunt` in the main directory to start the server.

 Run `grunt` in the `client` directory to start the game client.

+Play the game at `http://localhost:3000`

 # Open Source Libraries
 The following open source javascript libraries: